What is magnetron sputtering technology?

 - Dual Magnetron Sputtering (DMS) is a PVD coating technology used to apply non-conductive coatings.
 An alternating current (AC) is used between the sputter cathodes, instead of a direct current (DC) between sputter cathode and wall.
 Thus it achieves a self-cleaning effect of the targets.
 Dual magnetron sputtering is used for deposition of e.g. oxide coating at high speed

-- High Power Impulse Magnetron Sputtering (HIPIMS and HIPIMS+) is a PVD coating technology which uses a high pulsed power source to increase the ionisation of sputtered material.
-The coating applied with HIPIMS and HIPIMS+ technology achieves the advantages of both arc technology and magnetron sputtering.
-They create a dense sputtered layer with good adhesion, which is also atomically smooth and defect-free.
+- High Power Impulse Magnetron Sputtering (HIPIMS) is a PVD coating technology which uses a high pulsed power source to increase the ionisation of sputtered material.
+The coating applied with HIPIMS technology achieves the advantages of both arc technology and magnetron sputtering.
+They create a dense sputtered layer with good adhesion, which is also extremely smooth.

 We readily share our knowledge, so please subscribe to our newsletter if you want to be kept informed.